 Get Input from Staff Members

 It is not only you who could end up benefitting from business software.
 In fact, your staff may end up using the programs more than you do!
-So, it makes sense that you consult with them closely when it comes to working out the best software out there for your organisation.
+So, it makes sense that you consult with them closely when it comes to working out the best software out there for your organization.